Nu-E01/midi_osc/README.md

 4. Run from Action List or assign to a shortcut

 ### For FL Studio
-1. Copy `midi_osc.pyscript` to your FL Studio piano roll scripts folder
+1. Copy `midi_osc.pyscript` to your FL Studio Piano roll scripts folder
 2. Access via piano roll: Tools > Scripts > midi_osc